y1yang0/opentelemetry-go-compile-instrumentation/CONTRIBUTING.md

 - `feat` for introduction of new features
 - `fix` for bug fixes
 - `release` when cutting a new release
+- `refactor` for code changes that do not add new features or fix bugs

 Please try to keep the commit title concise, yet specific: they are used to derive the release notes for this repository.
 A good litmus test for whether a pull request title is suitable or not is to